 of the Department of Global Health and Population at the Harvard School

 of Public Health.
 He has previously worked for the RAND

 Corporation and is a

 veteran of the US Air Force.
-Dr. Gómez is also a
+Dr. Gómez is a

-term member of the Council on Foreign Relations.
+term member at the Council on Foreign Relations.
 He holds a PhD in

 political science from Brown University, an AM degree in International